A Moment of Clarity

 Your drop still matters

-Neil deGrasse Tyson once described how some of the world’s biggest scientific breakthroughs began as quiet, overlooked experiments.
-The research didn’t seem useful at the time, there was no clear outcome, no immediate benefit.
-Many dismissed it as wasted effort.
-But decades later, those same ideas became the foundation for medical imaging, renewable energy, and global communication.
-What looked like nothing became essential.
-The usefulness just hadn’t shown up yet.
+Neil deGrasse Tyson once described how some of the world’s most important scientific breakthroughs began as quiet, overlooked experiments.
+There was no dramatic moment.
+No obvious success.
+Many people dismissed the work as a failure.
+But years later, the same research became the foundation for medical imaging, renewable energy, and global communication.

 A life that holds